onap/integration/docs/docs_E2E_network_slicing.rst

 taken in Frankfurt release.
 It will continue to expand in scope both in breadth and depth, and along the journey it shall also align with updates to the relevant standards which are also currently evolving.
-This use case shall also collaborate with other open initiatives such as O-RAN to enable wider adoption and use.
+This use case shall also collaborate with SDOs such as O-RAN and ETSI to enable wider adoption and use.

 See the `Use Case Description and Blueprint wiki page <https://wiki.onap.org/display/DW/Use+Case+Description+and+Blueprint>`_ for details.